top of page

 The Industrial Revolution and Energy Distribution

-It is generally agreed that the Industrial Revolution began somewhere in the early 18th century.
-There are historians and economists that argue that it occurred much earlier in the Middle Ages, claiming the printing press and the mechanical clock were early indicators of its presence.
-The steam engine was actually working in the late seventeenth century.
-However, it is agreed by all that the Industrial Revolution was one of the most important events in human history.
+It is generally agreed that the Industrial Revolution began in the early eighteenth century.
+Some historians and economists, however, argue for a much earlier origin, pointing to medieval innovations such as the printing press and the mechanical clock as early signals of industrial thinking.
+The steam engine itself was functioning by the late seventeenth century.
+Regardless of where one places its precise beginning, there is universal agreement that the Industrial Revolution stands as one of the most consequential transformations in human history.

 Could there be a greater example of decentralization?
 Yes, the internet!
 The internet is decentralization at a level that science could not have imagined even a few decades ago.
 It distributes intellectual energy through extremely efficient electronic mechanisms for anybody who wishes to participate.
-This could be one of the most profound events in human history.
-Everybody can be connected to everybody in real-time.
+This is one of the most profound events in human history.
+Everybody can be connected to everybody in real-time and everybody can connect to and receive information about everything.
 This has geopolitical and economic implications beyond any constraints ever imagined.

 The cycle of centralization to decentralization and the distribution of all physical and intellectual energy is the continuous theme of the Industrial Revolution.
-To anticipate what will next be evolving will require observing the direction of the cycle and its rate of change.
-When the change is slowing down – the current technical deployment has reached saturation – it won’t be long before it changes direction, and the cycle begins all over again.
+To anticipate what will next step will require observing the direction of the cycle and its rate of change.
+If the change is slowing, the current technical development has reached saturation.
+But it will not be long before it an advance occurs, and the cycle begins all over again.
+At the saturation point, the relationship is linear; however, as a new technical develops, it transitions back to exponential.

 Recent Posts